-As subjects are taught, and National Curriculum objectives are covered, pupil progress for each subject area is tracked using the online reporting system - Tapestry.
+As subjects are taught, and National Curriculum objectives are covered, pupil progress for each subject area is tracked using the online reporting system (Insight).
 Teachers are expected to update this regularly, as the learning happens, and this should happen at least weekly.
-For RE and PSHE this is recorded on separate tracking documents.
+This should then be used to inform future teaching and learning.